Yusreen/Effects-of-Covid-19-in-Europe/README.md

 Create a Linked Service To Azure Data Lake storage (GEN2) <br>
 Create a Sink Data set <br>
 Create a Pipeline With Parameters & Variables <br>
-Lookup to get all the parameters from json file, then pass it to ForEach ECDC DATA as shown below <br>
+Lookup to get all the parameters from the JSON file, then pass it to ForEach ECDC DATA as shown below <br>
 Schedule Trigger <br>

-### The json file:
+### The JSON file:
 ![image](https://github.com/user-attachments/assets/951e6585-0d65-4baf-9338-3c38d787acd9)

 ## Transformation
-To transform the Cases and Deaths data as well as the hospital admissions data, ADF dataflows were used.
-To transform the Population data, Databricks was used.
+ADF dataflows were used to transform the Cases and Deaths data as well as the hospital admissions data, Databricks was used to transform the Population data.

 The Data Flows transformations used are:

 - Select transformation
 - Lookup transformation
-- Filter transformation
+- Filter Transformation
 - Join transformation
-- Sort transformation
+- Sort Transformation
 - Conditional split transformation
 - Derived columns transformation
 - Sink transformation